-SUPs and Kayaks will be able to use the reservoir at the same time as general sailing i.e. 7 days a week with the exception of restricted times i.e. Work Party days where there is no boating and Open Meeting days
+SUPs and Kayaks will be able to use the reservoir at the same time as general sailing i.e. 7 days a week with the exception of restricted times i.e. Work Party days where there is no boating and Open Meeting days.

-During low water periods when low water (red) marks are out around the shallow zone to the north of the club SUP/Kayaks may also use the shallow zone even during Sunday afternoon racing and Open MeetingsBuoyancy aids to be worn at all times
+During low water periods when low water (red) marks have been set out marking the shallow zone to the north of the club, paddle crafts may also use the shallow zone including during Sunday afternoon racing and Open Meetings.

 Last updated 18:35 on 14 July 2021